daveiator/artnet_to_opendmx/README.md

     If the DMX output flickers, try to increase the break time.
 This can happen if the DMX-Interface is not able to handle the data rate.

+    If multiple senders are sending data to the same universe, the data might interfere.
+Try to set the controller option to a specific sender.

 * **Anything else?**

     Please open an issue if you encounter any other problems.